Arunabha-Mukhopadhyay/Arunabha-Mukhopadhyay/README.md

 ### 🚀 Current Goals:
 - 🚧 Mastering full-stack development with complex React + Node.js apps
-- 🤖 Exploring Generative AI with tools like ChatGPT, TensorFlow, and OpenAI APIs
+- 🤖 Exploring Generative AI with tools like ChatGPT, and OpenAI APIs, LangChain,VectorDB(Pinecone,FAISS),LangGraph.
-- 🔗 Working on decentralized projects leveraging the Ethereum ecosystem
+- 🔗 Working on decentralized projects leveraging the Ethereum ecosystem, and with Web3-JS

 ---